Investor Burkle's Fresh & Easy grocery chain files for bankruptcy

 The El Segundo, California-based company said in papers filed in U.S. Bankruptcy Court in Wilmington, Delaware, that it had between $100 million and $500 million in liabilities, and less than $50 million in assets.

-Yucaipa also owned a stake in the Northeast supermarket chain Great Atlantic & Pacific Tea Co Inc, better known as A&P, which filed for bankruptcy in July.
+Yucaipa also owned a stake in the Northeast supermarket chain Great Atlantic & Pacific Tea Co Inc [GRTAT.UL], better known as A&P, which filed for bankruptcy in July.

 Fresh & Easy’s closure coincides with the recent bankruptcy of rival grocer Haggen Holdings, which fumbled an ambitious expansion into the U.S. Southwest.